This post is about the Termux commands list and gives you an overview of how to use the basic commands for Termux for performing basic tasks.

 Some additional Termux commands list

-Here is the detailed description of basic Termux commands.
+Here is a detailed description of basic Termux commands.

 Search for package: